FosterSamuel/website/content/posts/learning-python-data.md

 ### Data Done

 I feel comfortable creating basic data in Python now.
-Complicated data can be built on these basic data types, but that will be covered in <a class="post-writtenLink" href="https://www.fostersamuel.com/blog/learning-python-action">the next post.</a>
+Complicated data can be built on these basic data types, but that will be covered in <a  href="https://www.fostersamuel.com/blog/learning-python-action">the next post.</a>